AN OFFERING FOR HOLIDAYS IN SOUTHWEST FRANCE

 Richard Coeur-de-Lion (the Lion-hearted), son of Henry II of England and the beautiful Eleanor of Aquitaine, one of the most famous kings of England, and hero of the Crusades in Palestine, was mortally wounded whilst attacking Chalus, a castle about 1 hour’s drive north of Cubjac (the French cross-bower who delivered the fatal blow was later flayed alive by the English, as a reward for his expertise).

-The great religious abbeys & churches of the area, such as Rocamadour & Chancelade, also remain as a testament to the religious fervour of those times and the pity of the religious wars between Catholics and Protestants that were fought also in this area.
+The great religious abbeys and churches of the area, such as Rocamadour and Chancelade, also remain as a testament to the religious fervour of those times and the pity of the religious wars between Catholics and Protestants that were fought also in this area.